 - Influenza activity in Canada remains at inter-seasonal levels with only sporadic detections of influenza.
 Influenza B circulated later into the spring than in previous seasons, but overall activity remained within expected levels.

-- To week 08, 3,093 hospitalizations and 171 deaths have been reported from participating regions, which is slightly more hospitalizations but fewer deaths than were reported during the same period last season.
+- As of week 28, 5,414 hospitalizations and 340 deaths have been reported from participating regions, which is slightly more hospitalizations but fewer deaths than were reported last year.

 FluWatch is Canada's national surveillance system that monitors the spread of flu and flu-like illnesses on an on-going basis.
 FluWatch reports, posted every Friday, contain specific information for health professionals on flu viruses circulating in Canada.